Methodology

 In Section 2, we outline the probabilistic approach to projecting energy and emissions outcomes under uncertainty, and Section 3 describes the novel approach to climate policy projections implemented in the RHG-GEM to answer the question: “what are we on track for?”.

-Section 4 summarizes the approach used to translate GHG emission pathways from RHG-GEM into temperature outcomes, through simulations of the the Finite-amplitude Impulse Response (FaIR) model.
+Section 4 summarizes the approach used to translate GHG emission pathways from RHG-GEM into temperature outcomes, through simulations of the Finite-amplitude Impulse Response (FaIR) model.

 Section 5 presents the methodology of the Monte-Carlo Analysis applied to this integrated modeling framework to capture the key uncertainties in the evolution of the energy system, future global GHG emissions pathways, and associated temperature outcomes.